cabforum/code-signing/docs/CSBR.md

 #### 6.2.7.2 Private key storage for Timestamp Authorities

-A Timestamp Authority MUST protect its signing key using a process that is at least to FIPS 140-2 level 3, Common Criteria EAL 4+ (ALC\_FLR.2), or higher.
+A Timestamp Authority MUST protect its Private Key using a process that is at least to FIPS 140-2 level 3, Common Criteria EAL 4+ (ALC\_FLR.2), or higher.

 #### 6.2.7.3 Private key storage for Signing Services